Bruce

 this address.”

 Nightwing approached the South Mall expecting to find the supposed break-in was either rats in the outdated alarm system, or the work of the stupidest smalltimer to ever force a deadbolt with a credit card.
+From the day it was built, the South Mall was a

 Dick did recall fondly one particular night when the mall was new.
 An alarm had

 sounded, like now.
 Batman and Robin responded.
+And they encountered

-And they encountered Catwoman.
+Catwoman.
 He

 didn’t understand then why the confrontation seemed different from those with